viakab/fpv-builds/README.md

 ![Bebop 2 next to the micro quad](builds/micro-quad-2in/images/parrot_and_mini.jpg)

-Off-the-shelf, but earns its place: it was the first multirotor I flew, and I've used it mostly for range testing and autonomous waypoint missions rather than manual flying.
+Off-the-shelf, but earns its place: it was the first multirotor I flew, and I've used it mostly for range testing and autonomous waypoint missions.

 ---

-## Ground station
+## Transmitter

 ![Graupner MZ-18](ground-station/mz18.jpg)

 One radio for everything: a Graupner MZ-18 (2.4 GHz HoTT, bidirectional telemetry), used across fixed wing, a Blade 400 helicopter with upgraded flybarless controller and servos, and all of the multirotors above.
-Still powers up fine after several years in storage.

 ## What these cover

-- Frame design in Fusion 360 and FDM printing (PLA), print-tuning for strength
+- Frame design in Fusion 360 and FDM printing, print-tuning for strength
 - Component selection, soldering and wiring on 20 mm and micro form factors
 - Betaflight / Cleanflight-era flight-controller setup, ESC flashing, tuning
 - Analog 5.8 GHz video links (25–600 mW), antenna choice, range testing